IBM/BluePic/README.md

 [Bluemix™](https://developer.ibm.com/sso/bmregistration?lang=en_US&ca=dw-_-bluemix-_-cl-bluemixfoundry-_-article) is the latest cloud offering from IBM®.
 It enables organizations and developers to quickly and easily create, deploy, and manage applications on the cloud.
 Bluemix is an implementation of IBM's Open Cloud Architecture based on [Cloud Foundry](https://www.cloudfoundry.org/), an open source Platform as a Service (PaaS).
 Bluemix delivers enterprise-level services that can easily integrate with your cloud applications without you needing to know how to install or configure them.

+In Bluemix you should be aware that the “application” the gets created and deployed in Bluemix refers to a  server component plus Bluemix services needed.
+It is not the mobile application that gets deployed, this will become clear as you go through the Getting Started guide.

 <br>
 ## Requirements
 Currently, BluePic supports Xcode 7.1.1, iOS 9+, and Swift 2.
 Designed for iPhone, compatible with iPad.